|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 2.2 This Policy will not be interpreted, administered, or applied to infringe the academic freedom of any member of the University community.
 Academic freedom is the freedom to examine, question, teach, and learn and it involves the right to investigate, speculate, and comment without reference to prescribed doctrine as well as the right to criticize the University and society at large.
 The frank discussion of controversial ideas, the pursuit and publication of controversial research, and the study and teaching of material with controversial content do not constitute discrimination.

-SFU recognizes the value of free speech in one of its research awards.
+SFU recognizes the value of free speech in one of its annual awards.
 The Sterling Prize aims to “recognize work which provokes, and/or contributes to the understanding of controversy.”

-In early February of 2013, the SFU campus club Life Link booked space for a pro-life display on campus, approved by SFU to take place on Monday March 18.
-Suddenly, on the afternoon of Friday March 15, SFU cancelled the club’s scheduled event, based on complaints received by the University about the display’s controversial content.
+In early February of 2013, the SFU campus club Lifeline booked space for a pro-life display on campus, approved by SFU to take place on March 18.
+Suddenly, on the afternoon of March 15, SFU cancelled the club’s scheduled event, based on complaints received by the University about the display’s controversial content.
 University administrators said it might be “necessary” to set up the display with signs facing inwards so that nobody walking by could see the display.

 On November 7, 2011, a pro-life club set up a display on SFU’s Burnaby campus.
 The display, known as the Genocide Awareness Project (GAP), included pictures comparing abortion to various historical genocides.
 The club followed the SFU’s rules and procedures in anticipation of the event, submitting a plan to set up their display at a high-traffic location at Convocation Mall.
 The setup would have included enough space to walk in front of, but also behind, the pictures, enabling passers-by to avoid the graphic images if they didn’t want to view them.
 After giving initial approval for the event, SFU demanded that the display’s signs be set up in a circle facing inwards, so that passers-by would not see the signs.